 Simply Learning Tuition’s guide to educating your child at home during Coronavirus

-With schools, libraries, cafes and public spaces facing closure, education at home (or ‘home schooling’) is a prospect being faced by an increasing number of parents.
+Education at home (or ‘home schooling’) is a prospect being faced by more parents than ever before.
 Our experience in creating successful home schooling programmes for children from age four into adulthood, enables us to share tried and tested strategies for improving your child’s education at home.

 1) Tailor everything to your child’s needs